tylerharter/cs301-projects/spring19/lab1/README.md

 computer](https://tyler.caraza-harter.com/cs301/spring19/videos.html),
 you may still learn more by choosing to work with somebody.
 This document is meant to be self guiding, and you may leave when you're finished.
-Be sure to ask a neighbour or flag down a TA if you have any questions, though (don't be shy!).
+Be sure to ask a neighbor or flag down a TA if you have any questions, though (don't be shy!).

 This semester, you're going to learn how to write your own Python